reportportal/agent-net-vstest/README.md

 - run VSTest.console.exe with the following command-line option - "/logger:ReportPortalVSTest".

 # Tags
-If you want add tags for you test, please add "TestPropertyAttribute" with name "Category".
+If use Microsoft.VisualStudio.TestTools.UnitTesting and you want add tags for you test, please add "TestPropertyAttribute" with name "Category".
 For example:

 	[TestProperty("Category", "My tag")]
+        public void TestMethod()
+        {}

+If use NUnit.Framework and you want add tags for you test, please add "TestCategoryAttribute".
+For example:

+	[TestCategory("My tag")]
         public void TestMethod()
         {}